crazytruth/insanic/README.rst

 .. end-badges

-    A microservice framework that extends `sanic`_.
+Insanic is a microservice framework that extends `sanic`_.

-Insanic is a pretty opinionated framework.
 It tries to include all the best practices for developing in a microservice architecture.
-To do this, certain technologies needed to be used.
+To do this, certain stacks were needed, as a result Insanic is a pretty opinionated framework.

 Think of this as django-rest-framework is to django but for microservice usage (and a lot less functionality than drf).